MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/deque-class.md

 ### <a name="remarks"></a>Açıklamalar

-`erase` hiçbir şekilde özel durum oluşturmaz.
+`erase`hiçbir koşulda özel durum oluşturmaz.

 ### <a name="example"></a>Örnek